 - 1 cup King Arthur Measure for Measure Gluten free Flour

-- 6 Tbsp butter - cold and cut into ½ inch pieces (sub vegan butter if needed)
+- 6 tablespoon butter - cold and cut into ½ inch pieces (sub vegan butter if needed)

 - 1 egg - for egg wash, optional

-- 2 Tbsp coarse cane sugar - optional
+- 2 tablespoon coarse cane sugar - optional

 For the filling